 Nobody wants employee turnover.
-Think about the time, money, and energy that goes into onboarding new employees.
+Think about the time, money, internal resources, and energy that goes into onboarding new employees.
 If people end up leaving after they’re hired, it’s a lot of work for no payoff.
-Usually, these problems stem from a lack of engagement.
+US businesses lose approximately $11 billion annually due to employee turnover, according to the Bureau of National Affairs.
 People who don’t feel connected to their work have little reason to stick around.
-If offered a position elsewhere, they’re going to take it.
+If offered a position elsewhere, they may take it.

 3. Disengagement costs a fortune.

 As a mentor and leader in your company, you don’t want your employees to be unhappy or disconnected.
 Issues related to employee disengagement extend much further than this, though.
-According to Deloitte, federal agencies lose $65 billion a year as a result of employee disengagement.
-This can hinder the success of any organization in any industry.
-Disengagement not only looks bad, it costs you money, too.
+An actively disengaged employee costs their organization $3,400 for every $10,000 of salary, or 34%, according to Gallup.
+When employees are disengaged, a companies’ overall success hinders.
+Employee disengagement not only looks bad, it impacts your profits, too.

 4. Unproductive workforce.

 Your company can’t move forward without a productive workforce.
 Managers often use productivity as a benchmark when evaluating employees.
 But they learn the hard way that productivity suffers if there’s no effective employee engagement strategy in place.
+According to Deloitte, federal agencies lose $65 billion a year as a result of lost productivity.
+On the flip side, organizations with highly engaged employees achieved twice the annual net income compared to organizations with employee disengagement issues, according to Kenexa.
 Keeping employees on task is hard when they’re not engaged in their work.

 5. Employee disengagement is contagious.

 You shouldn’t ignore disengaged employees.
-It may only be a couple people at first, but disengagement is contagious.
+It may start as a seemingly small problem, but disengagement is contagious.
 It will spread throughout the company.
-Bad attitudes rub off on people, and things will get worse if you don’t address the issue immediately.
+Bad attitudes rub off on people, and employee disengagement will get worse if you don’t address the issue immediately.

 6. Millennial turnover.

-Millennials are the future of the professional landscape.
+Millennials and Gen Z are the future of the professional landscape.
 They’re tech savvy, open to new ideas, and creative.
-Millennials are also picky about where they work and what their work week looks like.
-If you don’t create an environment suited to employee engagement and learn how to communicate with millennials at work, they’re going to leave.
+These younger generations are also picky about who they work for.
+If you don’t create an environment focused on employee engagement and learn how to communicate with millennials at work, they’re going to leave.
 Remember #2 above?

 Collaboration between employees is a beautiful thing.
-It’s responsible for great ideas and solutions.
-For this reason, collaboration should never go out of focus.
-Employee disengagement has negative effects on collaboration.
-It causes employees to withdraw and avoid working with each other.
-Allow collaboration to suffer, and your business will follow along with it.
+It’s responsible for ideation, innovation, and creative problem solving.
+Employee disengagement has negative effects on project collaboration because it causes employees to withdraw and avoid working with each other.
+For this reason, prioritize collaboration.
+If you allow collaboration to suffer, your business will follow along with it.

 8. Employee input will disappear.

 Your employees are the lifeblood of your organization, and their input matters.
-Like collaboration, employee input can lead to new ideas, new processes, etc. But nobody wants to make suggestions if they don’t feel connected to their job.
-Without this connection, disengaged employees will unplug and count down the minutes until they can go home.
+Like collaboration, employee input can lead to new ideas, new processes, and positive momentum.
+But nobody wants to make suggestions if they don’t feel connected to their job.
+Without this connection, disengaged employees will unplug from meaningful conversations.

 9. Employee disengagement affects sales.

 Every company department is important, but your sales team keeps the customers coming in.
 You put a ton of work into keeping sales’ productivity levels high, and for good reason.
-If you want your sales rates to soar, the team needs to feel content in their environment.
-Otherwise, employee engagement levels are going to fall, and sales are going to suffer too.
+If you want to increase sales, the team needs to feel content in their environment.
+Otherwise, employee engagement levels are going to fall, and sales will be impacted, too.

 10. Employee disengagement affects customer service.

 Customer service is important.
 You may think you’re doing a good job, but when was the last time you checked in with your processes and support team?
 Disengaged employees don’t care about your customers.
-And today’s customers don’t have the time or inclination to deal with poor customer service.
-They’ll go elsewhere without looking back.
+And today’s customers won’t have the time or inclination to deal with poor customer service.
+They’ll go somewhere without looking back.

 11. Disengaged employees don’t show up to work.